snailbrainx/aiworld/README.md

 - create map
 - add currency
 - different models for different entities (set in config and allow changing model configs).
-- add talk range (fixed low value)
 - add whispering (only the target bot will receive the message and it will only be shown in their own histories).
-- add "in talk range", "in ability range" in send_to_bot.
+- add "in ability range" in send_to_bot.
 Since the latest updates with independent distances (sight/movement) this has broken the talk range.
 Bot needs to know who is in range of ability and who can hear.
 Also needs to be checked for cheating too... (make sure it's a valid move before changing anything).
 - 3D Map viewer.
 - Allow human to be one of the turns.
 - Preset situations / Sets (modern day town, a bar, bridge of a star ship).